factor-hmc/book/src/Super_Hello_World.md

 USE: math.ranges
 ```

 Now, we should have access to the word **[a,b]** .
 This word excepts two inputs, a lower bound and upper bound.
 Our lower bound will always be 1 since we will start counting at 1, however our upper bound will be the user's input.
-This world excepts the lower bound first, so we might need to utilize a **swap** to ensure that the inputs are in the proper order.
+This word excepts the lower bound first, so we might need to utilize a **swap** to ensure that the inputs are in the proper order.
 Now that we understand how to create a range of numbers, we can use a new combinator called **each** which applies a quotation to each element in a range.
 This means that for each number in the range, we will run `"Hello World" print` with that number as an input.
 We will want the print out that number.
 We can do this with the world `.` We can simply add this word to our quotation:
 `[ "Hello World" print . ]` Let us update our word to utilize the new range word, combinator, and quotation:

 ```factor
 : Super_HW ( n -- ) 1 swap [a,b] [ "Hello World" print . ] each ;
 ```

-Now if we run this word we should see it enumerate our print outs:
+Now if we run this word we should see it enumerate our print-outs:

 ```factor
 8 Super_HW
 ```

 It works!
-We were not only able to say "Hello World", but we were able to say it as many times as we wanted with each print out numbered!
+We were not only able to say "Hello World", but we were able to say it as many times as we wanted with each print-out numbered!